FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Related Work

-Recently, owing to the Neural Architecture Search (NAS) techniques, there has been a significant change in designing neural networks.
+Network architecture design is an ongoing research topic in the field of computer vision~\cite{wang2021pvtv2,ding2021repvgg,chen2022vision}.
+For the text detection task, most of the existing methods~\cite{zhou2017east,wang2019efficient,liao2020real,wang2019shape,tian2016detecting} adopted the hand-crafted backbone networks, such as VGG~\cite{simonyan2014very} and ResNet~\cite{he2016deep}, but these backbones are originally designed for image classification and may not be the best choice for text detection.
+Recently, owing to the neural architecture search (NAS) techniques, there has been a significant change in designing neural networks.
 Many auto-searched efficient networks, such as Proxyless~\cite{cai2018proxylessnas}, EfficientNet~\cite{tan2019efficientnet}, OFA~\cite{cai2019once}, and MobileNetV3~\cite{howard2019searching}, play increasingly important roles in industry and the research community.
-Despite these developments, these NAS-based models are mainly limited to a few tasks such as image classification and general object detection, leading to the weak generalization ability in other tasks.
-To compensate for these drawbacks, many researchers explore applying NAS methods to their specific domains, including semantic segmentation~\cite{liu2019auto}, pose estimation~\cite{xu2021vipnas}, and scene text recognition~\cite{zhang2020autostr, hong2020memory}.
-However, there is still rare to extend NAS approaches to text detection.
+Despite these developments, these NAS-based models are mainly limited to a few tasks, such as image classification and general object detection, leading to weak generalization ability in other tasks.
+To compensate for these drawbacks, many researchers explore applying NAS methods to their specific fields, including semantic segmentation~\cite{liu2019auto}, pose estimation~\cite{xu2021vipnas}, and scene text recognition~\cite{hong2020memory,zhang2020autostr}, \etc. However, there is still rare to extend NAS approaches to text detection.